yanli0202/yanli0202.github.io/_pages/about.md

 <!-- For each paper you can later replace the “Poster: _to be uploaded_” line with a real link, e.g. `/files/posters/icml2025_msda.pdf`.* -->

 - [Should Bias Always be Eliminated?
 A Principled Framework to Use Data Bias for OOD Generation](https://arxiv.org/abs/2507.17001)
-  Yan Li, Guangyi Chen, Yunlong Deng, Zijian Li, Zeyu Tang, Anpeng Wu, Kun Zhang.
+Yan Li, Yunlong Deng, Zijian Li, Anpeng Wu, Zeyu Tang, Kun Zhang, Guangyi Chen.

 - [Selection, Reflection and Self-Refinement: Revisit Reasoning Tasks via a Causal Lens](https://arxiv.org/abs/2510.08222)